nonseodion/vert-backend/README.md

 | GET /liquidity   |             -             | Returns the amount of money available as liquidity on the exchange.
 The liquidity is VertFinance deposit held on the exchange. |

 ### Websocket API
 This API was created with socket.io .
-It sends mon

 | Endpoint      | Events                                                                                 | Description                                                              |
 |---------------|----------------------------------------------------------------------------------------|--------------------------------------------------------------------------|